rth/data-science-workshop-2021/README.md

 ## Getting started

 The course uses Python 3 and some data analysis packages such as Numpy, Pandas, scikit-learn, matplotlib, and seaborn.
-To install the required libraries, we highly recommend Anaconda or miniconda (<https://www.anaconda.com/download/>) or another Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for both Window, Linux and Mac).
+To install the required libraries, we highly recommend [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+This recommendation applies to all platforms, so for Window, Linux and Mac.
+If you use another Python distribution, make sure it includes all the required scientific libraries.

 ### Setup